FelixHenninger/lab.js/docs/meta/contribute/build.rst

 The main code is found in the ``packages/builder/src`` folder, where the ``components`` subdirectories contain all user-facing interface code, and ``logic`` holds the main application logic.

+Before you can run the builder application, you have to follow ``Compiling the library`` and build it with the ``starterkit``.

-To install a copy of the builder locally, please download the repository, navigate into the ``packages/builder`` folder, and run ``yarn`` to download all dependencies.
+Then, to install a copy of the builder locally, please download the repository, navigate into the ``packages/builder`` folder, and run ``yarn`` to download all dependencies.
 Then, typing

 .. code::